 In Table 3 we evaluate the Jewish population's regional distribution according to several alternative definitions, as outlined in Figure 3.
-Updated and revised core Jewish population estimates (CJP in the table) are presented, along with the total of those who have Jewish parents regardless of their current identity (PJP); the enlarged Jewish population inclusive of non-Jewish household members (EJP); and the population eligible for the Law of Return (LRP).
-Detailed country estimates are reported in the Appendix.
+Updated and revised core Jewish population estimates (CJP in the table) are presented, along with the total of those who have Jewish parents regardless of their current identity (JPP); the enlarged Jewish population inclusive of non-Jewish household members (EJP); and the population eligible for the Law of Return (LRP).
+Detailed country estimates are reported in the Appendix Table.
 The main purpose of these alternative population boundary definitions is to promote and facilitate comparability across countries.
 In light of the preceding discussion of definitions, it is clear that Jewish investigators and/or community leaders in different countries sometimes follow local definitional criteria that may differ from the criteria acceptable and used in other countries.
-This may help explain why Jewish population size in the US is evaluated guite differently in the present study and in another report in this series (Sheskin and Dashefsky).
+This may help explain why Jewish population size in the US or Canada is evaluated quite differently in the present study and in the US and Canada reports in this series (Sheskin and Dashefsky; Shahar).
 In other words, criteria that may be understood or even preferred in one country may not be meaningful or acceptable in another country.
-But in a global study like ours, maximum comparability can be ensured only if the same criteria are followed consistently across the board.
+But in a global study like this, maximum comparability can be ensured only if the same criteria are followed consistently for all countries.
 The prime choice unavoidably must fall on a minimum common denominator.
 However, by showing the implications of different definitions for Jewish population evaluation, we offer readers an additional tool to better appreciate ongoing population trends in their countries.

-Starting from the core Jewish population estimate of 14,410,600 (CJP) in 2016, if we add persons who state they are partly Jewish and non-Jews who have Jewish parents, a broader global aggregate population estimate of 17,522,600 (PJP) is obtained.
-By adding non-Jewish members of Jewish households, an enlarged estimate obtains of 20,368,800 (EJP).
-Finally, under the comprehensive three-generation and spouse provisions of Israel's Law of Return, the total Jewish and non-Jewish eligible population can be roughly estimated at 23,170,500 (LRP).
-The US holds a significantly larger enlarged (EJP) population living in households with Jews or other persons with Jewish background than Israel-about 10 million compared to 6,706,400, respectively.
+Starting from the core Jewish population estimate of 14,511,100 (CJP) in 2017, if we add persons who state they are partly Jewish and non-Jews who have Jewish parents, a broader global aggregate population estimate of 17,645,650 (JPP) is obtained.
+By adding non-Jewish members of Jewish households, an enlarged estimate obtains of 20,499,200 (EJP).
+Finally, under the comprehensive three-generation and spouse provisions of Israel's Law of Return, the total Jewish and non-Jewish aliyah-eligible population can be roughly estimated at 23,311,000 (LRP).
+The US holds a significantly larger enlarged (EJP) population living in households with Jews or other persons with Jewish background than Israel-roughly 10 million compared to 6,835,500, respectively.